macadmins/installapplications/README.md

 InstallApplications is an alternative to tools like [PlanB](https://github.com/google/macops-planb) where you can dynamically download packages for use with `InstallApplication`.
 This is useful for DEP bootstraps, allowing you to have a significantly reduced initial package that can easily be updated without repackaging your initial package.

 ## Embedded Python
-As of v2.0, InstallApplications now uses its own embedded python.
+As of v2.0, InstallApplications now uses its own embedded python v3.8.
 This is due to Apple's upcoming removal of Python2.

 Gurl has been updated from the Munki 4.0 release and tested with HTTPs and Basic Authentication.
 Further testing would be appreciate by the community.